aws-amplify/aws-sdk-ios/README.md

 ## Working with AWSTask

-The SDK returns `AWSTask` objects when operating on asynchronous operations to avoid blocking the UI thread, .
+The SDK returns `AWSTask` objects when operating on asynchronous operations to avoid blocking the UI thread.

 The AWSTask class is a renamed version of BFTask from the Bolts framework.
 For complete documentation on Bolts, see the [Bolts-iOS repo](https://github.com/BoltsFramework/Bolts-ObjC)